abaidbutt/shyftdigitally360/README.md

 ## Introduction

-The Company CRM is a comprehensive Customer Relationship Management system designed to streamline interactions with customers, manage business data, and improve overall efficiency.
-This README serves as a guide to understanding the project's features and how to use them effectively.
+The Company CRM is a comprehensive Customer Relationship Management system designed to streamline interactions with customers, manage business data, and improve overall efficiency. Ï

 ## Features